37 Metaphors for Nervousness with Examples for 2025

 A jittery machine suggests malfunction and instability, which mirrors the uneasy, restless energy that comes with nervousness.

-Meaning: Nervousness can make you feel like a machine on the brink of malfunction, filled with energy but lacking control.
+Meaning: That metaphor for being nervous can make you feel like a machine on the brink of malfunction, filled with energy but lacking control.

 Nervousness is a Sudden Freeze